open-rpc/open-rpc/README.md

 - Check out the issues page and see if there are any you can help with!
 - Submit links to add to specific sections that are incomplete, by submitting a pull-request
-- Identify out-of-date information on ethereum.org (or linked to from ethereum.org) and submit a pull-request
+- Identify out-of-date information on open-rpc.org (or linked to from open-rpc.org) and submit a pull-request
-- Submit new designs for the front-page HERO image - find the specs [here](https://github.com/ethereum/ethereum-org-website/blob/master/ethereum.org-hero-image-specs.pdf) and contact us at website@ethereum.org
-- Suggest ideas for new subpages, new content, or other ways to improve ethereum.org by opening an issue.
+- Suggest ideas for new subpages, new content, or other ways to improve open-rpc.org by opening an issue.

 ## Notes on individual sub-pages: